Foresight (futures studies)

 Much futurology research has been rather ivory tower work, but Foresight programmes were designed to influence policy - often R&D policy.
 Much technology policy had been very elitist; Foresight attempts to go beyond the "usual suspects" and gather widely distributed intelligence.
 These three lines of work were already common in Francophone futures studies going by the name la prospective.
-But in the 1990s we began to see what became an explosion of systematic organisation of these methods in large scale TECHNOLOGY FORESIGHT programmes in Europe and more widely.
+In the 1990s, an explosion of systematic organisation of these methods began in large-scale technology foresight programmes in Europe and elsewhere.

 Foresight thus draws on traditions of work in long-range planning and strategic planning, horizontal policymaking and democratic planning, and participatory futurology - but was also highly influenced by systemic approaches to innovation studies, science and technology policy, and analysis of "critical technologies".

 Many of the methods that are commonly associated with Foresight - Delphi surveys, scenario workshops, etc. - derive from futurology.
-The flowchart to the right provides an overview of some of the techniques as they relate to the scenario as defined in the intuitive logics tradition.
 So does the fact that Foresight is concerned with: